 Disclaimer: Which dividend-paying Whole Life policy may be best for you will vary depending on your particular age, occupation, hobbies, and health situation.
 We are NOT one-trick-ponies.
 Our main value proposition is that we perform extensive analysis and anonymous shopping among the best mutual life insurance companies to find our clients the best whole life insurance policy.

 All that said…

-In the vast majority of situations, we are finding that Penn Mutual’s newly released “Guaranteed® Whole Life” product is greatly outperforming every other mutual insurance company’s dividend-paying whole life policy with room to be wrong and still win.
+In the vast majority of situations, we are finding that Penn Mutual’s “Guaranteed® Whole Life” product is outperforming every other mutual insurance company’s dividend-paying whole life policy with room to be wrong and still win.

-The base policy of Penn Mutual’s Guaranteed® Whole Life policy is one of the leanest and meanest around.
+The base policy of Penn Mutual’s Guaranteed® Whole Life policy is one of the leanest & meanest available.